Viir/bots/guide/eve-online/how-to-automate-traveling-in-eve-online-using-a-warp-to-0-autopilot.md

-# How to Automate Traveling in EVE Online - Using a Warp-To-0 Autopilot
+# EVE Online Warp-To-0 Autopilot Bot

 When playing EVE Online, you might spend significant time traveling between solar systems.
 This activity is so common that there is even an in-game autopilot to automate this process.
 But that autopilot has a critical flaw: It is quite inefficient and will cause long travel times.
 You can travel faster by manually commanding your ship.